danstafford/danstafford.github.io/docs/curl-article.md

 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence
 ```

-The response from the Dictionary API is returned in JSON format.
+The response from the Dictionary API is returned in JSON media type.
 ```
 [{"word":"quintessence","phonetic":"/kwɪn.ˈtɛs.əns/","phonetics":[{"text":"/kwɪn.ˈtɛs.əns/","audio":""}],"meanings":
 [{"partOfSpeech":"noun","definitions":[{"definition":"A thing that is the most perfect example of its type; the most